krobelus/rate-experiments/thesis.md

 and the current trail $I$ falsifies $l$, then $I$ satisfies $k$.

 A clause that is not already satisfied can only become unit if one of its watches is falsified.
-When literal $l$ is assigned, it is sufficient to visit clauses in the watchlist of $\overline{l}$ to find unit literals that are not yet assigned.
-For visited clauses that are not unit, the watches are changed to restore Invariant 1.
+When literal $l$ is assigned, it is sufficient to visit clauses in the watchlist of $\overline{l}$ to find new unit clauses --- that is clauses that became unit due to assigning $l$.
+For visited clauses that are not unit, the watches may need to be changed to restore Invariant 1.

 As an example, we perform unit propagation on formula $F = \{x,
 \overline{y}\overline{x}z, \overline{x}y, xy\}$.
 Let the first two literals